Beware the Dubious Web Hosting Company

 The biggest threat posed by any web hosting company is the nightmare that all your uploaded data can virtually disappear overnight.
 After all, web hosting servers have been known to crash or been hacked into for numerous reasons, which means that there is no real way of ensuring that all your files are constantly protected.
 To counter this problem, most web hosting companies have begun advertising nightly, weekly and monthly backups for all files left on the server so that restoration can be done at the click of a button in the event of an emergency.

-The problem is that while back ups are a great idea, whether or not the exercise is actually put into practise is subject to your web hosting company’s discretion.
+The problem is that while backups are a great idea, whether or not the exercise is actually put into practice is subject to your web hosting company’s discretion.
 After all, there really is no way for customers to double check that their site has been backed up until it’s too late.
 All you really can do though is to create your very own back up just in case, regardless of whether or not your chosen web hosting company comes with plenty of integrity.
 After all, why risk losing years of data for no real purpose?